Count on impressive maneuvering by political candidates and casino executives as political donations, gaming issues and campaigns intersect this fall.

 Education is a secondary, but very vital, issue concerning the casino industry, said Bourland.

 “The industry hasn’t lobbied hard on that matter,” he admitted.
 “We certainly have supported legislators who have come from gaming areas and have supported strongly the idea that state institutions should be allowed to teach gaming management courses.
-I find it terribly ironic that we can’t create an educational situation for our own residents to take advantage of one of the economic engines of the state and to help prepare them to better move into senior level positions, while at the same time a university from out of state (Tulane) or a private school can set up those
+I find it terribly ironic that we can’t create an educational situation for our own residents to take advantage of one of the economic engines of the state and to help prepare them to better move into senior level positions, while at the same time a university from out of state (Tulane) or a private school can set up t

 courses and make money from it.”